Balkh Hash Plant From The historic Center Of Afghan Cannabis Culture

-The Balkh hashplant is one of the most legendary afghan cultivars.
-This flavorful landrace variety has been used for hundreds of years for making a sweet and fruity hashish of the highest quality.
+The Balkh hash Plant is one of the most legendary afghan cultivars.
+Flavorful landrace variety used for making a sweet and fruity hashish of the highest quality.
+This legendary strain has been grown for centuries and probably even millennia.
+Afghan Hash farmers use this hash plant for making one of the most famous hashish in the world.

 Afghanistan has the oldest hashish culture still in existence today.
 Furthermore, Balkh is arguably the epicenter of the Afghan hash tradition.